ls1intum/Artemis/docs/dev/setup/programming-exercises.rst

 You have to add permissions to the folder (which will be located at the $HOME folder of the user that jenkins uses), e.g. with ``sudo chmod 777 maven-cache-docker -R``.

 Note that this might allow students to access shared resources (e.g. jars used by Maven), and they might be able to overwrite them.
+You can use `Artemis-java-testing-sandbox <https://github.com/ls1intum/artemis-java-test-sandbox>`__ to prevent this by restricting the resources the student's code can access.